Operationalizing data products at scale with AI

 AI capabilities are at the top of every data strategy and referenced in every executive boardroom as a strategic business imperative.
 AI, in its broadest form, has been around since the 1950s and has been a specialized data capability in many industries for a long time.
-We have been using AI across all industries.
+We have been using AI across all sectors.
 Yet, just a couple of years ago, AI was not at the top of most executive data agendas.
 How did AI suddenly become the dominant topic in digital transformation?

-This article explores how AI and data products are coming together to improve the user experience and to accelerate the delivery of innovative business solutions.
+This article explores how AI and data products are coming together to improve the user experience and accelerate the delivery of innovative business solutions.
 Some of these are based on conceptual discussions, and others are based on actual use cases.
 Early strategic vision is usually painted with some crayons (curiosity and imagination) and watercolors (experience and detail).

 Data Products For Dummies